mrlordkaj/i2cdevlib-pi/README.md

 $ sudo apt-get install wiringpi
 ```

-Some of my visual demos also written on top of `freeglut3`, so if you want to compile them, consider to install this library as well (at your option):
+Some of visual demos require `freeglut3-dev` to be installed in order to compile (optional):
 ```
 $ sudo apt-get install freeglut3-dev -y
 ```

-### Compile and Install
+### Install from Source (Alternative)

-Now you can download and install the `i2cdevlib-pi` library:
+You can also can download and install library from source code:
 ```
 $ git clone https://github.com/mrlordkaj/i2cdevlib-pi.git